aisingapore/PeekingDuck/docs/source/tutorials/03_duck_power.rst

                return {}

    This tutorial uses the ``sqlite3`` package to interface with the database.

-   Line 10 specifies the name of the database file as ``wave.db``.
+   On first run, the node initializer will create the ``wave.db`` database file.

-   The node initializer code in lines 23-35 will establish a connection to the database and will create a table called ``wavetable`` if it does not exist.
+   It will establish a connection to the database and create a table called ``wavetable`` if it does not exist.
-   This table will be used to store the hand direction and wave count data.
+   This table is used to store the hand direction and wave count data.
-   On first run, this code will also create the ``wave.db`` database file.

-   Lines 37-44 is a helper function ``update_db`` to update the database.
+   A helper function ``update_db`` is called to update the database.
    It saves the current date time stamp, hand direction and wave count into the ``wavetable``.

-   Lines 56-58 of the node's ``run`` method retrieves the required inputs from the pipeline's data pool and calls ``self.update_db`` to save the data.
+   The node's ``run`` method retrieves the required inputs from the pipeline's data pool and calls ``self.update_db`` to save the data.

 #. **src/custom_nodes/configs/dabble/wave.yml**: